coreboot/coreboot/Documentation/infrastructure/builders.md

 build system.

-For a permanent build system, this should generally be a dedicated machine that is not generally being used for other purposes.
+For a permanent build system, this should generally be a dedicated machine workstation or server class machine that is not generally being used for other purposes.
 The coreboot builds are very intensive.

 It's also best to be aware that although we don't know of any security issues, the jenkins-node image is run with the privileged flag which